About the Willowbrook Project

 Why the Willowbrook Project matters

 The Willowbrook story provides a stark reminder of the societal loss when people are segregated due to their difference, whatever that difference may be.
 It also reveals how advocacy and visibility can change this.
 Spurred by a conviction that nothing like the Willowbrook story should ever happen again, this unique project aims to preserve the site’s history and create a visionary presence that commemorates the continuing struggle for social justice for all people of all abilities.

 How your support for the Willowbrook project will be used

 Donations will be used to ensure that repairs and maintenance to the Mile can be carried out expeditiously.
-We also hope to expand the Mile in the near future with additional milestones, to address the Willowbrook Hepatitis studies and the transfer of residents to Gouverneur Hospital after the closing of Willowbrook.
-Funds will support ongoing annual events and training opportunities for persons with disabilities to keep the Willowbrook legacy alive.
+We are also in the process of expanding the Mile with additional milestones to address the Willowbrook Hepatitis studies and the transfer of residents to Gouverneur Hospital.
+Donations will be used to complete this expansion.
+Funds will also support ongoing annual events, educational programming, and training opportunities for persons with disabilities to keep the Willowbrook legacy alive.